Estimation and Uniform Inference in Sparse High-Dimensional Additive Models: Setting

 where $\beta_0^{(l)}$ is defined as

 Essentially, the index $l$ determines which coefficient is not contained in $\beta_0^{(l)}$.
+Formally, we will assume sparsity of $\beta_0^{(l)}$, i.e. $\|\beta_0^{(l)}\|_0\le s_1$ and we also assume sparsity in the auxiliary regression, i.e. $\|\gamma_0^{(l,1)}\|_0\le s_2$ for all $l=1,\ldots,d_1$.
+These assumptions are discussed in detail in Comment \ref{splines} and Comment \ref{commentApprox}.
 The third part of the nuisance functions captures the error made by the approximation of $f_1$ and $f_{-1}$, which is independent from $l$.
-Therefore we sometimes omit $l$. \begin{remark} The score $\psi$ is linear, meaning
+Therefore, we sometimes omit $l$. \begin{remark} The score $\psi$ is linear in $\theta$, meaning

 with

 and

 for all $l=1,\dots,d_1$. \end{remark} \begin{remark} The score function $\psi$ satisfies the \textit{moment condition}, namely